Skip Navigation

 Annotation: This report summarizes results from a statewide survey of young children enrolled in Early Head Start and Head Start centers in Florida.
 Topics include dental caries experience, untreated tooth decay, and dental sealants.
 The appendices contain the consent and questionnaire forms for parents, a screening form, a screening results letter to parents, and information about other indicators from the parent questionnaire including toothache, last dental visit, follow-up care, reason for last dental visit, and dental insurance.
 [Survey funded in part by the Maternal and Child Health Bureau]

-Keywords: Dental care, Dental caries, Dental insurance, Dental sealants, Early Head Start, Florida, Head Start, Health status, Oral health, Population surveillance, Preventive health services, Screening, State surveys, Statistical data, Young children
+Keywords: Dental caries, Dental insurance, Dental sealants, Early Head Start, Florida, Head Start, Health status, Oral health, Oral health care, Population surveillance, Preventive health services, Screening, State surveys, Statistical data, Young children

 Kann L, Olsen EO, McManus T, Harris WA, Shanklin SL, Flint KH, Queen B, Lowry R, Chyen D, Whittle L, Thornton J, Lim C, Yamakawa Y, Brenner N, Zaza S. 2016.
 Sexual identify, sex of sexual contacts, and health-related behaviors among students in grades 9–12: United States and selected sites, 2015.
 MMWR Surveillance Summaries 65(9):1–202,